serendipitist/Restaurant_recommendation/README.md

 rating,
 price,
 cuisine,
-restaurant are grouped based on price and rating and cuisine.
+restaurant are grouped based on price , rating and cuisine.
 How to run the program :python restaurant.py
 FILENAME =restaurant_small.txt

 >>>recommend(FILENAME, Price, cuisine)
-output :list name of the restaurant test case
+output :list names of the restaurant with rating test case
 >>>recommend(FILENAME, "400", ["Continental"])
 Output:[('Pizza Hut', '4')]